VincePuc99/ArloUSB-AnyRPi/README.md

 ```

 After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.
 Upon reboot, check the connection to the base in Arlo Secure App.
-If you choosed `TelNo`, the telegram-sync.py will be automatically deleted.
+If you chose `TelNo`, the `telegram-sync.py` file will be automatically deleted.

 ## Documentation